-Academic Award Regulations - these are the authorised rules relating to your programme and are published by award type eg, 'Award Regulations Bachelors and Foundation Degrees', You should refer to these to find out about the rules relating to how you progress through your programme and how your award is calculated etc.
+Academic Award Regulations - these are the authorised rules relating to your programme and you should refer to these to find out about the rules relating to your programme, including how you progress through your programme and how your award is calculated.

 Student Policies and Procedures - these documents set out the intentions, processes and information relating to various situations or circumstances which may occur during your programme of study.
 These include the processes to follow if you wish to make a complaint or an academic appeal, and also the steps the University will take, and possible penalties which may be imposed, if there are concerns about your actions or behaviour.
+All student policies and procedures are located on the Student Administration portal.